Making real inroads by combining automation with personalization

 Thanks to the assistance of AI, the practitioner and their team can implement better targeted interventions with a lower risk of complications, medication-related problems, and emergency room visits or hospitalizations.
 (And this example utilizes just one of the many applications of AI technology.)

-The Future of AI in Health Care
+What’s to Come of AI in Health Care

 Looking ahead, we expect to see the use of AI increase in efforts to improve the safety and efficacy of medication prescriptions, as well as help clinicians make more targeted disease and medication management decisions and recommendations.